Skip to main content

 tip

-You could also pass the dalec spec file via stdin docker build -t my-package-image:1.0.0 -< my-package.yml* See docker's documentation for more details on how you can pass the spec file to docker.
+You can also pass the spec via stdin: docker build -t my-package-image:1.0.0 -< my-package.yml

 # syntax=ghcr.io/azure/dalec/frontend:latest